China–Sierra Leone relations: Cultural relations

 University of Sierra Leone has a Confucius Institute.

-Political relations
+Sovereignty issues

 Sierra Leone follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In June 2020, Sierra Leone was one of 53 countries that backed the Hong Kong national security law at the United Nations.